kjmalek/kjmalek.info/src/pages/index.md

 layout: "../layouts/BaseLayout.astro"
 ---

-# Hello there, internet folks!
+# Welcome

-Welcome to my personal site.
-It is very much a work-in-progress at the moment.
+This is my personal site, and it is very much a work-in-progress at the moment.

-For those who don't know me, I'm a librarian and digital asset manager/specialist, who enjoys playing around with web development tools, scripting languages, and anything related to metadata.
-I also love to go for walks and hikes with my lovely wife and our spotted canine companion.
+I'm a librarian/digital asset manager, who enjoys playing around with web development tools, scripting languages, and anything related to metadata.

-I look forward to exploring and sharing some of my interests with you all here in the digital world.
+I look forward to exploring and sharing some of my interests here as I find the time.